mberasategi/MSGW/unit2/unit22.md

 # Highlights  {data-background-color="var(--main-color)"}

+##

+>It took decades to invent the language of broadcast journalism on radio and TV, and you are part of the generation that is inventing the language of online journalism. (p.72)

+>[...] fundamental principles of good journalism apply whatever medium you work in: answering the '5Ws and an H' (who, why, what, where, when and how), being factual, clear and getting to the point quickly. (p.73)

+##

+internet, hyperlinks, non-linear storytelling, multimedia, multiplatform, transmedia, real time, interactivity, accessibility, transparency, measurability

 ## {.center}

 >Online, the dizzying array of choices can cause a certain degree of anxiety.
 Many publishers have developed _content strategies_ to <span class="highlighted">prioritise this decision-making process</span>: identifying their objectives and deciding which types of contents and formats might best meet them. <span class="sans">(p.74)</span>

 ## {.center}